 Venison and rabbit are his favourite foods and whilst Bajrami is keen to receive a chicken leg or wing hand-feeding treat, however, he is far less phased about an entire chicken as a meal, in fact he simply won’t bother to eat it!
 So, he is known to be a slightly fussy eater.

 This chilled out chap is always responsive in his positive reinforcement training sessions, allowing members of the Keeping team to conduct physical health checks, vaccinations and routine medication, they are even able to listen to his heart.

-Although capable of reaching such speeds, they can only be maintained for a short period of time.
-Other additions, which aid in their speed include a very flexible spine and tail, which is flattened at its tip to provide a counter balance for instant changes in direction.
-Hardened footpads and semi-retractable blunt claws help to grip the ground much like a sprinters running spikes to increase speed.
-At top speed, there are two times in one stride when the cheetah’s body is completely off the ground: once with all four legs extended and once with all bunched under the body.
+Although capable of reaching such incredible speeds, this can only be maintained for a short periods of time.
+Other adaptations which help them to run at these high speeds include a very flexible spine and tail, which flattens at the tip to provide a counter balance for sudden changes in direction.
+(Acting like a rudder effectively) Hardened footpads and semi-retractable blunt claws help to grip the ground similar to how a sprinters running spikes help them to increase speed.
+At top speed, there are just two moments in one stride when the cheetah’s body is completely off the ground: once with all four legs extended and once with all bunched under the body.

 With just 7,100 cheetahs left in the wild, and the future of this magnificent species remains uncertain across their range.
 Extinct in 25 countries and possibly extinct in a further 13 countries, cheetahs have vanished from approximately 91 percent of their historic range.
 They are extinct in Asia apart from a single, isolated population of perhaps 50 individuals in central Iran.